Comparison of Numerical Solvers for Differential Equations for Holonomic Gradient Method in Statistics: Methods to test

-The first 4 approaches are standard.
+The first 5 approaches are standard.
 In the HGM, we may be able to evaluate the target function $Z(t)$ at any point by numerical integration methods.
 Of course, the value obtained is not always accurate.
 For example, the accuracy of Monte Carlo integrators are not high.
+In this case, Step 3 of the HGM can be completed by solving the interpolation problem or the generalized boundary value problem.
+On the other hand, while approximating the integral is difficult, the value at a certain point can sometimes be calculated in detail using a series (see, e.g., \cite{HNTT}.
+In this case, the initial value problem should be solved in Step 3 of the HGM.

-The last two methods of the defusing method and sparse interpolation/extrapolation method by ODE are expected to be used mainly under this situation of the HGM.
+The last two methods of the defusing method and sparse interpolation/extrapolation method by ODE are expected to be used mainly under these situations of the HGM.

-The program codes of this paper are obtainable from \url{http://www.math.kobe-u.ac.jp/OpenXM/Math/defusing/ref.html}.
+The program codes of this paper are obtainable from \url{https://www.math.kobe-u.ac.jp/OpenXM/Math/defusing/ref.html} \cite{web-defusing}.